oelin/april/readme.md

 # Aprils

-Aprils is a little framework for building parsers.
-It's designed to be as simple as possible without limiting what you can do.
+Aprils is a little library for quickly writing parsers from scratch 🔥.

-Here's really simple parser which matches words.
+Here's simple parser for words.

 ```js
 const { match, peek, feed } = require('aprils')